 Many universities, especially Russell Group universities, are at the cutting edge of global research and emerging technology.
 That means the academics your child will learn from, and be inspired by, are world leaders in their field.

 Newcastle is both a founding member of the Russell Group of 24 world-class, research-intensive universities and a global top 125 university in the QS World University Rankings 2023.

 From traditional lectures to innovative teaching methods that use the latest technology and state-of-the-art facilities, the learning experience at a UK university is stimulating and challenging.

-Strong collaborations with national and multinational industries will also give your child the opportunity to learn from industry leaders, gaining experience and making professional connections that will benefit their careers.
+Strong collaborations with national and multinational industries will also give your child the opportunity to learn from industry leaders, gain experience, and make professional connections that will benefit their careers.

 - develop the professional skills they need for their future

 - apply their learning through placements, internships and work experience with national and international industries

 - develop communication, problem-solving and teamwork skills valued by employers

 - learn to plan their career, market their skills, or even launch their own business